gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

 <http://nim-lang.org/macros.html#dumpTree>`_ and `treeRepr()
 <http://nim-lang.org/macros.html#treeRepr>`_ helpers and repeated trips to
 the command line to compile stuff.
-It would be really nice if the `official Nimrod IDE Aporia <https://github.com/nimrod-code/Aporia>`_ had a mode where you could open a bit of code in a separate window and it would refresh the AST as you write, pointing at problematic places, or maybe offering links to the documentation as you write code.
+It would be really nice if the `official Nim IDE Aporia <https://github.com/nimrod-code/Aporia>`_ had a mode where you could open a bit of code in a separate window and it would refresh the AST as you write, pointing at problematic places, or maybe offering links to the documentation as you write code.
 Or maybe a mode where you directly write the